Picovoice/voice-activity-benchmark/README.md

 # Voice Activity Engines

-Two voice-activity engines are used:
+The following voice-activity engines are used:

-[py-webrtcvad](https://github.com/wiseman/py-webrtcvad) (Python bindings to the WEBRTC VAD) which can be installed using [PyPI](https://pypi.org/project/webrtcvad/).
+- [py-webrtcvad](https://github.com/wiseman/py-webrtcvad) (Python bindings to the WEBRTC VAD) which can be installed using [PyPI](https://pypi.org/project/webrtcvad/).
+Version 2.0.10.
+Binary wheels are available for easy installation by using fork [py-webrtcvad-wheels](https://github.com/daanzu/py-webrtcvad-wheels) at [PyPI](https://pypi.org/project/webrtcvad-wheels/).
-And [Cobra](https://github.com/Picovoice/Cobra) which is included as submodules in this repository.
+- [Cobra](https://github.com/Picovoice/Cobra) which is included as submodules in this repository, or can be installed using [PyPI](https://pypi.org/project/pvcobra/).
+Version 1.2.0.
+- [Silero VAD](https://github.com/snakers4/silero-vad) which can be installed using [PyPI](https://pypi.org/project/silero-vad/).
+Version 5.1.

 # Metric